sahilk23/medical-examination-data-analysis/README.md

 ♦ Splitting the dataset into 0 and 1 of a column named “cardio” (cardiovascular disease) for displaying the visualization in the form of a grouped Bar chart.
 It will give the relation between blood test results and lifestyle choices for people not having the disease (0) and having the disease (1).

 ♦ After some sorting around height and weight, plotting a Heatmap using Seaborn and masking the upper triangle using numpy.
 Before that,  a correlation matrix should be made for a heatmap showing the relation between variables/columns.

+## **Dataset Overview:**
+The dataset is structured as follows:

+● Rows represent individual patients.

+● Columns represent a wide range of info including body measurements, results from various blood tests and lifestyle choices.

 ## **Health Insights:**